-NARAKANANANANANANANANANANANANANANANANANA ONLINE PROFILES
+ONLINE PROFILES

-The school has recently embarked on using online profiles as a way of sharing the work of pupils with parents while maintaining a log of pupils' learning journey.
-At the moment we are using a programme called Seesaw which is a student-driven digital portfolio that empowers students of all ages to independently document and share what they are learning at school.
-You will be issued with further information about this from your child's Class Teacher.
+The school makes very good use of an online profile as a way of sharing the work of pupils with parents while maintaining a log of pupils' learning journey.
+This programme is called Seesaw which is a student-driven digital portfolio that empowers students of all ages to independently document and share what they are learning at school.
+You will be issued further information about this from your child's Class Teacher.